 When it comes to overclocking, the components make all the difference.
 Several companies make DRAM.
 Micron is one of the very few vertically integrated companies that control every aspect of production, from sand to silicon to development to distribution.
 Most other gaming DRAM brands bin and assemble components made by other manufacturers.
 Because Crucial’s gaming memory is vertically integrated, Micron engineers develop and then fine-tune the components used in Ballistix MAX, ensuring the parts have the best chance to achieve the extra MT/s sought by overclockers.

 Teams contributing the other components OGS uses in its record attempts put forth similar efforts, Savvopoulos said.
 Preparation takes months.

 That work pays off, he says.
 Once an afterthought to CPUs and graphics cards, memory was a key ingredient in the record-setting mix, Savvopoulos said.
 However, because the current generation of CPUs is more powerful than previous generations, the overclocking potential for top-end memory, such as Crucial Ballistix MAX, remains largely untapped.

 “The benefit from overclocking the memory is insane,” Savvopoulos said.
 “The benefit to day-to-day tasks, to gaming and to everything else is something that people had previously never seen before.”

 Disclaimer: Overclocking can damage and may void the warranty of some computer system parts.
-Crucial and Micron Technology Inc. offer warranty coverage to our products if damage is the result of overclocking but other warranty restrictions and conditions do apply.
+Overclocking may result in damage to computer components, and Micron disclaims any and all liability for such damage.
 See specific buyer agreements for more warranty coverage details.
-Crucial and Micron are not liable for any system damage caused to other computer system parts as a result of overclocking.
+Crucial and Micron are not liable for any system damage caused to computer system parts as a result of overclocking.